The European Accessibility Act

 - Ministry of Social Affairs and Health: promoting accessibility

-A working group set up by the Ministry of Social Affairs and Health will prepare a proposal on the transposition of the EAA into Finnish law.
-Stakeholders will be consulted as comprehensively as possible during the preparation.
+A working group set up by the Ministry of Social Affairs and Health prepared a proposal on the transposition of the EAA into Finnish law.
+Stakeholders were consulted as comprehensively as possible during the preparation.